KnowledgeCaptureAndDiscovery/somef/README.md

 - **Notebooks**: Jupyter notebooks included in a repository
 - **Executable notebooks**: Jupyter notebooks ready for execution (e.g., through myBinder)
 - **Owner**: Name of the user or organization in charge of the repository
+- **Owner type**: Type of the owner, user or organization, of the repository
 - **Keywords**: set of terms used to commonly identify a software component
 - **Source code**: Link to the source code (typically the repository where the readme can be found)
 - **Releases**: Pointer to the available versions of a software component